adipandas/adipandas.github.io/_posts/2020-02-01-stable-unstable-fixed-point.md

 Therefore, $$x$$ is **unstable** when $$k$$ is *even*, and **stable** if $$k$$ is *odd*.

-## Reference:
+### High Dimensional Dynamical Systems

+This post discussed the definition of a fixed point of a dynamical system.
+A simple one-dimensional dynamical system is used as an illustration to explain the concept.
+A more detailed discussion on general nonlinear, continuous-time, multi-dimensional dynamical systems and their fixed points is provided in my [next post](https://adipandas.github.io/posts/2021/03/fixed-point-high-dim/).

+## Reference and Further Readings:

-Strogatz, S. H. (2018).
+* Strogatz, S. H. (2018).
 Nonlinear dynamics and chaos: with applications to physics, biology, chemistry, and engineering.
 CRC press. [[book](http://www.hds.bme.hu/~fhegedus/Strogatz%20-%20Nonlinear%20Dynamics%20and%20Chaos.pdf)]
+* Deshpande, A. M. (2021).
+Stability of Fixed Points of High Dimensional Dynamical Systems.[[web](https://adipandas.github.io/posts/2021/03/fixed-point-high-dim/)]